 Each account size in Topstep is tied to a fixed daily loss limit.
 This number sets a cap on how much your account balance can decline during a single trading day.
 If your Net P&L hits the threshold, the system enforces liquidation, cancels orders, and locks your account until the next session.
 The cap is structured as follows:

-This objective acts as a short-term maximum loss limit, preventing traders from blowing through too much capital in one session.
+This objective acts as a short-term maximum loss limit, meaning it pauses trading activity for the day without triggering a rule violation or disqualifying the account.
 Importantly, hitting it does not count as a rule violation; you can continue the evaluation or remain eligible for funding once the new trading day begins.

 See more:

 The daily loss limit is measured by your Net P&L during a single trading day.
 This figure includes both realized profits or losses and any unrealized P&L from open positions, along with simulated commissions and fees.
-If your Net P&L falls to the set threshold, the platform will immediately liquidate positions and block further trades until the next session.
+This automatic liquidation and trading pause also helps reduce system risk, limiting exposure to extreme volatility, slippage, or technical issues during unstable market conditions.

 Topstep defines a trading day as 5:00 PM CT to 3:10 PM CT the following day.
 Once the session resets, your account starts fresh, and the daily loss objective clears.
 This is different from the trailing drawdown, which tracks account equity continuously across multiple sessions without resetting.